DCC-EX/dcc-ex.github.io/docs/support/index.rst

 Discord allows for live chatting rather than just a back and forth offline support process, so you can join a live conversation with the DCC++ EX team members and other DCC++ EX users.

 This is a great way not just to get support, but also to share ideas and feedback and maybe even get some inspiration for that new layout or automation idea that's tickling the back of your mind.

+For those who wish to contribute to the project, this is by far the best option for working with the team, as we can also include you in our private development conversations.

 .. rst-class:: dcclink